Enable Xtrace for ALB Ingress with an AlbConfig

 addressType: Intranet

-zoneMappings: # The specified vSwitches must be in zones supported by the ALB instance and in the same VPC as the cluster.
-To ensure high availability, select vSwitches in at least two different zones.
+zoneMappings: # The vSwitch must be in an ALB-supported zone and the same VPC as the cluster.
+Select at least two vSwitches in different zones for high availability.

 - vSwitchId: vsw-2vc30f5mlhs**********